-RIGS 488: West Angle Bay

-Statement of Interest This site provides an excellent section through the Lower Carboniferous rocks that are exposed within the Angle Syncline.
+RIGS 488: West Angle Bay Grid ref SM 854032 Statement of Interest: This site provides an excellent section through the Lower Carboniferous rocks that are exposed within the Angle Syncline.
 Variscan tectonic structures are present, including a major thrust plane in which the Avon Group (Lower Limestone Shales) is thrust northwards over the Black Rock Limestone Subgroup.
 There are also some first rate examples of stylolites (serrated junction resulting from pressure solution), en echelon tension gashes, slickensides (striations on the surface of a fault plane) and slump structures.
 Some beds are highly bioturbated.
-Corals and brachiopod shells and fragmented crinoids occur in particular horizons within the Black Rock Limestone.
+Corals and brachiopod shells and fragmented crinoids occur in particular horizons within the Black Rock

-RIGS 489 : New Shipping

-Statement of Interest The geological interest of this RIGS is that it provides the type section of the New Shipping Formation at the top of the Cosheston Group in the Lower Old Red Sandstone to the north of the Ritec Fault.
-The beds are exposed along the NE shore of the Carew River between New Shipping Point and a point some 250 metres west of Carew Mill dam.
+RIGS 489: New Shipping Grid ref SN 039041 Statement of Interest: The geological interest of this RIGS is that it provides the type section of the New Shipping Formation at the top of the Cosheston Group in the Lower Old Red Sandstone to the north of the Ritec Fault.
+The beds are exposed along the north-east shore of the Carew River between New Shipping Point and a point some 250m- west of Carew Mill dam.
 The New Shipping Formation is composed largely of conglomerates and coarse sandstones with a few siltstone horizons.
 The strata dip uniformly to the south east producing a series of reefs and low cliffs along the shoreline.